khushisinhax/Neural_Network/README.md

 # Neural_Network

-I will be attempting to create my own neural network.
+I will be attempting to create a neural network.